The King of the Klondike: Plot

 On his way back, Soapy knocks him out and takes him to his venue, where he wakes up chained and is taunted by Soapy and his henchmen.
 To further add salt to the wound, Soapy reads two letters from Scrooge's family: one from Downy, which reveals that the family has lost money and she is ill, and a second from Fergus, revealing that Downy has died.
-An enraged Scrooge breaks free from his chains and single-handedly destroys the venue.
+Enraged, Scrooge breaks free from his chains and destroys the entire venue.
 The entire city (including an impressed Goldie) watches in shock and silence as Scrooge personally drags Soapy all the way to jail for claimjumping, where he will be deported to Alaska and never allowed back in Canada.

 After returning to White Agony Creek, Scrooge deals with some miners trying to steal from his shaft.
 To scare them away, he picks up a rock from his sluice, which feels surprisingly heavy, enough to be solid gold.
 Before he washes the mud off, he hesitates, knowing that if it is gold, he will be rich and his life will change forever.
 He wonders if he will be the same person, or if he will lose his respect for hard work and his appreciation for simple pleasures: "Do I really... want to be rich?"
 Deciding the answer is yes, he plunges the rock into the sluice, and is amazed to see it is a solid gold nugget, "as big as a goose egg!".
 As Scrooge's yells of triumph echo across the valley, the final panel shows a caption saying not "The end", but "The beginning...", signifying that Scrooge's quest to make his fortune has come to an end, to be followed by his quest to become the richest person in the entire world.